 Cost or price-related factors are a required evaluation factor for finalist proposals in all types of design-build procurement.
+The owner must provide a target budget.

-Section 39.10.330 RCW defines the requirements for RFQ and RFP submittals.
+RCW 39.10.330 defines the requirements for RFQ and RFP submittals.

 - The RFQ must include a description of the process that will be used to evaluate finalists' proposals, including cost and price-related factors.
 The relative weight of factors and any specific forms to be used by the proposers must be provided. - The RFP must include the cost or price-related factors.